 - I’ve gotten a number of times in vinyasa classes where they instructor speaks to something like “Are you struggling and want to give up?
 Do you do this in other parts of your life?
 Can you hold it a bit longer?”
 While this is not a bad thing overall, to do it after you have pushed someone into and through a sequence without proper warmup, and then shame them for not being able to endure through something that they haven’t been prepared for, that’s not inspiring.
 That’s a form of abuse the type that is used by bullies and manipulators.

-Also, I’ve notice that the vinyasa instructors seem to through in “do another vinyasa” at just about any time in the class.
+Also, I’ve notice that the vinyasa instructors seem to throw in “do another vinyasa” at just about any time in the class.
 It seems like they do it because they can’t think of something else.
 There are literally hundreds if not thousands of yoga poses, yet this style tends to lean on a very short list.
 Also, the “flow” seems to go so fast that you can never actually pay attention to the pose you’re in.

 - Lastly, it seems that a lot of places are moving to all vinyasa, all the time.
 A yoga series that I’ve been going to for over a decade has recently cycled through new teachers, and all the new teachers seem to only teach vinyasa.
 I’m getting fewer and fewer places that actually offer different types.
 Granted, I’m not saying that vinyasa shouldn’t be there for those that like it, but it seems like most vinyasa teachers are looking for domination over all other yoga options.